October 15, 2020

 Before there were plastic inflatable fenders, sailors used to make fenders out of old tired pieces of rope.
 It was a great way to re-use old material that wasn’t good for much else and keep your boat from getting banged up on the dock at the same time!
 Traditionally these were also filled with old pieces of rope (as you will see in the tutorial video at the end) but in our case we used a piece of pool noodle for the core.
 It may not be very traditional, but it does dry out nicely.

 This method comes from Hervey Garrett Smith’s wonderful book on marlinspike seamanship, The Marlinspike Sailor.
 We have to warn you: this is not the easiest method for making these darn things.
 Though the basic structure is simple enough, we found Smith to be ABSOLUTELY right when he says “to be candid, shortly after you start the fender you imagine yourself wrestling with an ambidextrous octopus, and before you are finished you sort of wish you WERE an octopus.”
 We definitely felt these things.
-In the next few weeks we’ll post a second tutorial for a method that we think is a bit simpler, and may produce a more satisfying result for you.
+At some point we’ll post a second tutorial for a method that we think is a bit simpler, and may produce a more satisfying result for you.
 However, if you’re feeling very patient on a rainy day soon and you’ve got some time on your hands, give this method a shot and let us know how it goes!
 Maybe you’ll get neater results than we did.

 - – about 18′ of 3/4″ diameter three strand rope